Management Science PhD Program

-The Naveen Jindal School of Management grants a PhD degree in Management Science, defined as the use of economics, behavioral science, mathematics and statistics to conduct rigorous scientific research.
+The Naveen Jindal School of Management grants a PhD in Management Science degree, defined as the use of economics, behavioral science, mathematics and statistics to conduct rigorous scientific research.
 The program encompasses both theory and empirical analysis and characterized by a high ratio of research faculty to students, which fosters close working relationships.
 Please download our 18 Characteristics of Doctoral Programs in Management Science.

 The Management Science PhD degree program requires students to choose from one of the following areas (concentrations) of study: